pmean/build-website/text/04/nnh.md

 > risk for various side effects.
 The NNHs were 14 (sexual dysfunction),
 > 47 (decrease libido), 24 (impotence), and 55 (ejaculation disorder).
 >
-> Here\'s where some value judgments come into play.
+> Here's where some value judgments come into play.
 How important is it
 > to decrease prostate volume and to avoid acute urinary retention and
 > surgery?
 Is the risk of various types of sexual dysfunction worth the
 > benefits?
 The benefits do seem to outweigh the risks to me, but
 > different people may come to different conclusions.
 >
 > As a side note, this study avoided heterogeneity tests and funnel
-> plots because \"they lack the power to reliably detect statistical
+> plots because "they lack the power to reliably detect statistical
-> heterogeneity or publication bias\" and use sensitivity analyses
+> heterogeneity or publication bias" and use sensitivity analyses
 > instead.
 I will try to write up something about this issue soon.
 >
 > **Sildenafil (Viagra) for male erectile dysfunction: a meta-analysis